IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications are scoped through documented and well understood, shared use cases.
 This process governs the method by which decisions are made as to which features should be included or prioritized.

-This decision was made in order to keep the resulting specifications practical and to solve real problems.
+The intent of adopting this principle is to keep the resulting specifications practical and to solve real problems.
 Implementers will invest time in solutions that solve their problems, and not speculative or abstract ones.
 If the use case is shared by multiple organizations, then there is a need for interoperability.

 ### 2.2.
 Select Solutions That Are as Simple as Possible and No Simpler